Nanyang Henan, China Travel Guide

 Always be aware of your surroundings, especially in crowded areas or unfamiliar places.

-Ensure your policy covers medical emergencies and treatments abroad.
+Ensure your policy includes coverage for medical emergencies and treatments abroad.

 Protection against unforeseen circumstances affecting your trip plans.